wreet/newt/README.md

 Commands:
   autofuzz    Automatically generate cases and fuzz the subject
-  |  -i       Required, directory where format seeds can be found
+  |  -i       Required, directory where format or ngen seeds can be found
   |  -o       Required, output directory for crashes, logs, cases
   |  -s       Required, the subject binary to fuzz
   |  -k       Sometimes required, kill subject after -k seconds, useful for GUI bins